isw-kudos/huddo-docs/docs/boards/howto/teams/adding-boards.md

 # Adding Boards to Microsoft Teams

-Boards has integrated seamlessly with Microsoft Office 365 Teams so you can supercharge your existing collaboration environments.
+Boards has integrated seamlessly with Microsoft 365 Teams so you can supercharge your existing collaboration environments.

  [Add boards to Microsoft Teams as an administrator.](../../msgraph/teams/index.md)